-“An organization of family members, volunteers and soldiers belonging to a unit that together provide an avenue of mutual support, assistance and a network of communication among the family members, the chain of command, and community resources.”
+“An organization of family members, volunteers and soldiers belonging to a unit that together provides an avenue of mutual support, assistance and a network of communication among the family members, the chain of command, and community resources.”

 You can play any role you would like within the FRG.
-Some wish only to attend meetings and obtain information while others would rather take on a leadership role.
+Some wish only to attend meetings and obtain information, while others would rather take on a leadership role.
 Either is fine.

-FRGs typically call on volunteers for duties such as creating the unit newsletter, being a member of the welcoming committee, organizing social functions, participating in fundraising activities or being a key caller (also known as point of contact) for other family members.
+FRGs typically call on volunteers for duties such as creating the unit newsletter, being a member of the welcoming committee, organizing social functions, participating in fundraising activities, or being a key caller (also known as point of contact) for other family members.

 If your soldier is new to the unit and you have not been contacted by the FRG, be sure that your soldier has your name added to the roster.
 This is generally the only way that the FRG can know that you exist.

 Some FRGs are only active during deployments.
 While the soldiers are stateside, they may be relatively inactive.
 This was the case with our FRG.
 The actual activities and amount of activity can vary greatly from one FRG to the next.

-For instance, you may approach your key caller about financial issues and they may refer you to AER but the FRG will not actually loan money.
+For instance, you may approach your key caller about financial issues and they may refer you to AER, but the FRG will not actually loan money.
 Or you may call with emotional issues that are best dealt with by a trained professional so they will direct you to those resources.
 They will not play the role of counselor.

 If there is a need for a casualty notification, the FRG is not involved in that process unless you specifically request their presence.
-Notifications are handled by the Army and typically include a team of a chaplain and casualty assistance officer.
+Notifications are handled by the Army and typically include a team of a chaplain and a casualty assistance officer.

-While involvement in the FRG is not mandatory, it is important to realize that this is your main source of information, particularly during a deployment.
+While involvement in the FRG is not mandatory, it is important to realize that this is your main source of information, particularly during deployment.
 The unit leaders will contact the FRG leaders to disseminate information to family members.
 This is usually the only way to obtain official information about your soldier’s unit.